OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

 - Linux kernel version 2.6.23 or later with CONFIG_HIGH_RES_TIMERS enabled
+  (this needs ACPI support, maybe you need to append "acpi=force" to kernel command line for older BIOSes)
 - Network controller card with Realtek RTL8139 Rev D chip onboard